RobertsOz/comp110-worksheets/worksheet_C/README.md

 Thus if *n* is 10 on the first loop *j* will go through 1 loop, on the second 2 loops, on the third 3 loops and so on.
 So at the end of 10n loop
 *j* will have gone trough 1+2+3+4+5+6+7+8+9+10=56 loops when in the first scenario it would have been 100 loops.

 (e) No, because the second loop is much smaller.
-Instead the loop now is linear O(n).
-So instead of if n is 5 looping 25 times it now loops 1+2+3+4+5=15 times
+Instead the loop now is now O((n(n+1))/2).
+So instead if n is 5 looping 25 times it now loops 15 times

+(f) Python uses an adaptive sorting algorithm that in its worst case runs in O(nlogn) and in the best case it runs in linear time, O(n).
+*Chandramouli, Badrish; Goldstein, Jonathan (2014).
+Patience is a Virtue: Revisiting Merge and Sort on Modern Processors.
+SIGMOD/PODS.

+(g) Python will sort the list in O(n), because it is not an complex list, then we will also go through the list and find duplicates in O(n).
+So the algorithms time complexity is O(2n)

+(h) The socond algorithm is always going to be faster than the first one.
+Because the first one is running in quadratic time and the second is running in 2x linear time.

+(i) If the list would be more complex the second algorithm could run longer due to the adaptive nature of the Python sort algorithm.
+If the sort function at its worst case runs in O(nlogn) and on top of that runs O(n).
+While the first algorithm doesn't require you to sort the list and is always going to run at the same speed.